-Everyone has heard horror stories of angry customer interactions.
-If you’re working or about to work in customer service, the thought of ending up in a tense interaction can be a source of stress or even fear.
+Everyone has heard of or experienced horror stories of angry or stressful customer interactions.
+If you’re working in customer service, the thought of ending up in a tense interaction can be a source of stress or even fear.

 The good news is you aren’t alone.
-Close to 3 million people work in customer service and have many tips.
-Read on for some tips on what to do to prepare yourself for these situations.
+Close to 3 million people work in customer service and have many tips to dealing with stressful customer interactions.
+Below are some of our tips on what to do to prepare yourself for these situations.

 4 Ways to Cope with Stressful Interactions

-Being prepared to deal with angry customers will help you stay calm and recover quickly.
+Be prepared to deal with angry customers.
+This will help you stay calm and recover quickly.
 Not sure how to prepare?
 Try these tactics:

 Take a Deep Breath

-Taking a second to pause, take a deep breath, and evaluate what you want to say will help you stay calm and seem collected in front of the customer, even if you don’t feel collected.
+Take a second to pause.
+Take a deep breath.
+Evaluate what you want to say.
+This will help you stay calm and collected in front of the customer, even if you don’t feel it.

-You’re a human, not a robot, and it’s ok to determine boundaries for yourself and your interactions.
-These boundaries can include when to turn the conversation over to a coworker or manager, when a customer needs to be asked to leave, or even just when you need to take a pause to reassess the situation.
+You’re a human, not a robot.
+It’s ok to determine boundaries for yourself and your interactions.
+These boundaries can include: when to turn the conversation over to a coworker or manager, when a customer needs to be asked to leave, or even when you need to take a pause to reassess the situation.

-Remember that threats, even if verbal and/or over the phone are never ok, and you can end the interaction if you feel unsafe.
+Threats are never okay.
+You can always end the interaction if you feel unsafe.

 Escalate When Needed

-Knowing when to turn the interaction over to a supervisor can help make a situation better for both you and the customer.
-Sometimes the customer will specifically ask for a manager, but sometimes they will continue an angry interaction with you.
+Know when to turn the interaction over to a supervisor.
+Sometimes the customer will specifically ask for a manager.
+Sometimes they will continue an angry interaction with you.
 In some situations, a customer can be calmed down just by speaking to another or more senior person.